 If your OKRs are too vague

 Your OKRs might be ambitious - but they're so vague the team never agrees on whether you're meeting them or not.
-You might see phrases like "be a best-in-class offering" or "delight customers" (great things to aim for! but terrible OKRs!).
+You might see phrases like "be the best-in-class provider" or "delight customers" (great things to aim for! but terrible OKRs!).
 Your team needs practice translating those broad picture goals into concrete items to measure - how specifically will you know if that overall goal is coming true?
 Try any of these variants:

 Pretend it's the end of the time frame.
 You need to evaluate whether the prediction happened.
 What are you going to do?
 There should be almost no room for debate about how to proceed.
 (Got time for the long game?
-Actually keep the predictions and evaluate them at the end - don't worry about whether the predictions did/didn't happen; only whether it's straight forward to evaluate).
+Actually keep the predictions and evaluate them at the end - don't worry about whether the predictions did/didn't happen; only whether they are straight forward to evaluate).

 Eliminate the time frame - write statements that you think have a 50/50 chance of being true right now (no googling yet).
 Evaluate in real time (googling now!) - is the team quickly able to come to a consensus about whether that statement is true, or are you bogged down in debates over definitions (what does "best in class" even mean?!?)